Voice Therapy

 Access To Therapy

 1. Find a speech pathologist locally who can help you.
-(MSUM in Moorhead is one such option)
+(MSUM in Moorhead is one such option and they do telehealth in ND)

 • Insurance can often cover this for trans individuals with a referral from primary doctor